vegawidget/altair/README.md

 ## Installation

-For this package, only a development version is available, from [GitHub](https://github.com/):
+For this package a development version is available from [GitHub](https://github.com/):

 ``` r